Graham Kennedy: 3UZ and "Nicky"

 Clifford "Nicky" Nicholls Whitta was a Melbourne radio personality.
 A radio performer since 1932, he presented a housewives' program, as well as "Chatterbox Corner" with his wife Nancy Lee (Kathleen Lindgren).
 In an era when Australian radio announcers routinely adopted false British accents and a "hard-sell" approach to advertisements, Whitta's authentic Australian voice and irreverent attitude towards his sponsors brought him a large audience.
-In Nancy Lee's 1979 biography Being a Chum Was Fun she says: "Nicky went on to become the most popular announcer ever on Melbourne (r)adio".
+In Nancy Lee's 1979 biography Being a Chum Was Fun she says: "Nicky went on to become the most popular announcer ever on Melbourne radio".

 In his foreword to Nancy Lee's book, Kennedy wrote:

 About 40 years ago, when I was a snow haired six year old, I can remember being totally captivated by a grown man pretending to be a naughty little boy on 3AW's children session called "Chatterbox Corner".
 His name was Clifford Whitta, and he was to become the most important man in my life.
 Years later I was even more fascinated with this man when he conducted a breakfast program and let the boy who played his records actually talk on the air with him.

 Nicholls moved from 3KZ to 3UZ (where Kennedy was working), bringing with him his teenage panel operators Alf "Alfie Boy" Thesinger and Russell Archer.
 However, eighteen-year-olds, Thesinger and Archer were conscripted for National Service.
 Nancy Lee's book records:

 I asked Nicky, "Have you decided on anyone to help you in the session yet?"
 When I heard the chosen one was to be young Graham, I was surprised.
 "Oh, no, not Graham! [...] he's a nice boy, but he can't talk."
 Nick said, "Mum, leave him to me."

-Nicky became father-figure, personal friend and mentor to Kennedy, and the two built an extraordinary on-air rapport.
+Nicky became a father-figure, personal friend and mentor to Kennedy, and the two built an extraordinary on-air rapport.
 Kennedy wrote:

 Being straight man to one of the greatest entertainers of our time was not all that easy.
 We were not always chums.
 He would spend weeks not talking to me (except on air) for something I had unknowingly said or done.
 Once he even suspended me from the programme for some trivial matter. [...]
 I worked with him until his sudden death in 1956.
 I never stopped being a fan.
 I did not realise then that I had been prepared for another career on another electrical medium: the most potent communication device of the century.

 Nicky died on 8 September 1956.